Azure/azure-sdk-for-js/sdk/servicefabric/arm-servicefabric-rest/README.md

 ## Examples

-The following section shows you how to initialize and authenticate your client, then list all of your Managed Clusters.
+The following section shows you how to initialize and authenticate your client, then list all of your Clusters.

-### List All Managed Clusters
+### List All Clusters

 ```typescript
 import ServiceFabricManagementClient from "@azure-rest/arm-servicefabric";